WASHINGTON/BALTIMORE METROPOLITAN AREA GUARANTEED RIDE HOME PROGRAM PARTICIPATION GUIDELINES

 - Eligible commuters can live anywhere inside the areas listed in Guideline #8 or in any of the following areas: Allegany, Caroline, Dorchester, Kent, Queen Anne’s, Talbot or Washington counties in Maryland; and Caroline, Clarke, Culpeper, Fauquier, Frederick, King George, Lancaster, Madison, Northumberland, Orange, Page, Rappahannock, Richmond, Shenandoah, Stafford, Spotsylvania, Warren, or Westmoreland counties, the City of Fredericksburg, or the City of Winchester in Virginia; and Berkeley, Hampshire, or Jefferson County in West Virginia; and Adams, Franklin, or York counties in Pennsylvania.
 Any residence outside of the above-mentioned areas will be considered on a case-by-case basis.

 - Commuter Connections will pay for one vendor service and/or one transit service per request.
-If the GRH trip uses a taxi, Commuter Connections will pay for all charges, excluding gratuity, to the destination.
-The commuter is responsible only for tipping the taxi driver.
-Cancellation on the part of the commuter of a GRH trip may count as one of the four annual trips.
+If the GRH trip uses a taxi/TNC, Commuter Connections will pay for all charges, excluding gratuity, to the destination.
+The commuter is responsible only for tipping the taxi/TNC driver.
+Cancellation on the part of the commuter of a GRH trip may count as one of the six annual trips.

 If a transit option is used for part of the GRH trip, the commuter will be mailed a transit reimbursement voucher form.
 The transit reimbursement voucher must be completed and submitted back to Commuter Connections within thirty days of transit use in order for payment to be made.
 Please allow 45 days for reimbursement.
 A commuter’s supervisor must sign the transit voucher for any trip granted because of unscheduled overtime in order for the reimbursement to be issued.